-Storage Supplier Fluence Acquires AMS for Power Market Dispatch Software
+Fluence Acquires Grid Software Startup AMS

 Going digital, going global

-AMS went to market in Australia, attracted by the country's national power market, the rapid rise of renewables and the resulting volatility.
-The software helps plant operators juggle real-time fluctuations in many different grid services markets to make the economically optimal bidding decisions.
-Sometimes that means pulling out of markets, to avoid committing to negative pricing.
-Other times it means correctly anticipating and hitting peaks in demand.
+AMS went to market in Australia, attracted by the country's national power market, the rapid rise of renewables and the resulting volatility on the grid.
+The software helps plant operators juggle real-time fluctuations in many different grid-services markets to make the economically optimal bidding decisions.
+Sometimes that means pulling out of markets to avoid committing to negative pricing.
+Other times, it means correctly anticipating and hitting peaks in demand.

-Successfully optimizing clean power plant bidding strategy requires crunching too many variable, too quickly, for a human mind to keep up, AMS contends.
+Successfully optimizing clean power plant bidding strategy requires crunching too many variables too quickly for a human mind to keep up, AMS contends.

-A 100 megawatt wind farm became AMS' first customer in July 2019.
+A 100-megawatt wind farm became AMS' first customer in July 2019.
 Now AMS dispatches 1.7 gigawatts of Australian renewable or battery plants, with another 500 MW booked.
-The company more recently launched in California, and picked up 200 MW of customers there.
+The company more recently launched in California and picked up 200 MW of customers there.

-"It’s really a disruptive technology and the sky is the limit," CEO Seyed Madaeni said.
+"It’s a really disruptive technology, and the sky is the limit," CEO Seyed Madaeni said.
 "Fluence is absolutely the right platform for us to scale."

 One of the first orders of business is to take the bidding platform, which AMS built out for the particularities of the Australia and California power markets, and adapt it for other geographies.
 Fluence operates in 22 different countries, and AMS will scale to match, the executives said.